Tubbz-alt/QUICKPICSIM/README.txt

 OVERVIEW :
 **********

-The main steps for running an QPIC job are :
+The main steps for running a QPIC job are :
   I) Prepare the input file  (rpinput)
  II) Run QPIC with the prepared input file on UCLA cluster III) Analyze the QPIC output